stephaniebonds/stephaniebonds.github.io/_pages/about.md

 <img src="{{site.url}}/images/Bonds_Photo2.jpg" width="300" align="left" style="display: block; margin-right: 40px;" />

 Welcome!
 I am an Economist at RAND and a Professor of Policy Analysis at the RAND School of Public Policy.
 I received my PhD in Economics from the University of California, Berkeley in May 2022, and  completed a Post-Doctoral Research Fellowship at the Center for Global Development in 2022-2023.
+I am an affiliated researcher at Innovations for Poverty Action (IPA).

 My research focuses on education, health, and human capital investment in low-income settings.